amgadfikry/Responsive-Landing-Page-orange-template/README.md

 - FontAwesome

 ### status:
+---
 This is final version of landing page

 ### Credits:

-list of contributors:
+---
-- Amgad Fikry Mohamed
+by Amgad Fikry Mohamed